thejohnfreeman/cupcake.cmake/README.md

 Individual tests should be added in the `CMakeLists.txt` of the `tests` subdirectory.
-Dependencies that only the tests should be imported there too.
+Dependencies that only the tests require should be imported there too.

 ### `cupcake_add_test_executable`